 Prior to the 1900s the Southern Ocean was a haven for whales, many of which migrated each season from their more tropical wintering breeding grounds to take advantage of the rich availability of food during the austral summer months.
 Millions once swam in the icy waters of Antarctica before we humans exploited them relentlessly.
 Many species came close to extinction, before being protected by the overall commercial whaling moratorium starting in the season of 1985/86 that is still in place today.

-To ensure that Antarctic guests visit the whales’ summer home without negative impact, members of the International Association of Antarctica Tour Operators (IAATO) have implemented mandatory procedures to prevent whale strikes in cetacean-rich Antarctic waters within geofenced time-areas along the Antarctic Peninsula.
-This vote, passed at IAATO’s Annual General Meeting in Cape Town in April 2019, instructs member operators to commit to either a 10kn speed restriction or, for member operators with an established whale strike mitigation training program in their Ship Management System, an additional watchman on the bridge.
+To ensure that Antarctic guests visit the whales’ summer home without negative impact, in 2019 members of the International Association of Antarctica Tour Operators (IAATO) implemented a mandatory 10kn speed restriction to prevent whale strikes in cetacean-rich Antarctic waters within geofenced time-areas along the Antarctic Peninsula.

 Exciting times are coming for both whales and visitors to the Antarctic Peninsula.
 We are guests in their home and like any good guest we ensure our actions today ensure we are welcome back in the future.